airbnb/DeepLinkDispatch/README.md

 If you build another app and set `type_of_cereal` to `captnmaccains` that apps version of the `intentForNutritionalDeepLinkMethod` would be called when when opening `foo://cereal.com/captnmaccains/nutritional_info`

 If you are using configurable path segment placeholders, a mapping has to be provided for every placeholder used.
 If you are missing one the app will crash at runtime.

+Note: Because `""` is a valid value for a mapping you need to provide the leading `/` in the mapping as well if it is not empty (as the whole path segment will get removed if the mapping is empty). e.g. in this example `type_of_cereal` set to `""` will match `foo://cereal.com/nutritional_info`

 #### Empty configurable path segment placeholders mapping